 It should also be noted that our decoding framework does not preclude ‘off-axis’ control.
 Specifically, by serially switching between representational states more rapidly, diagonal trajectories can be executed, i.e., characterized by coarticulation of multiple axial velocities.
 Example off-axis trajectories with precise coarticulate velocity control in 3D space are shown in Fig. 7D and 7E.
 Such continuous off-axis trajectories are distinct from non-integrated perpendicular steps to reach diagonal targets (‘etch-a-sketch’ control).
 The null model for this latter scenario is shown in Fig. 7F for exemplar 2D velocity control in 3D space, characterized by directional non-integrated steps only along the cardinal axes.
 Non-integrated steps result in a constant error of 45 degrees with the direction of the ideal velocity straight towards the target (Fig. 7F).
 The lack of covariation also implies that principal component analyses (PCA) on kinematic data would recapitulate the cardinal directions as PCs (Fig. 7F).
-In contrast, data from B1 revealed significant covariation in 2D velocities due to the integration in IBID (PCA, Fig. 7G left).
+In contrast, data from B1 revealed significant covariation in velocities due to the integration in IBID (PCA, Fig. 7G left).
 In addition, the integrated IBID velocities on average were always in line with the ideal direction towards the target (Fig. 7G, right, error in difference between ideal and IBID: 1.885 degrees [95% C.I. -5.21degrees to 1.44degrees] Rayleigh test-statistic =440.126, p=4.81×10-221 ) unlike the prediction of the null model (45 degrees).
 B1 was also able to access off-axis directions by coactivating multiple stereotyped representations simultaneously e.g., imagining the right thumb plus head to access targets in the positive XY quadrant (Fig. S7B), further highlighting the flexibility of our decoding framework.

 Finally, unlike approaches that have an explicit relationship between neural activity and end-effector kinematics (e.g., regression-based approaches) our framework allows for broader generalizability.
 For instance, we found that B1 could immediately and proficiently use the PnP decoder even with a significant perturbation to the visual perspective and without any recalibration or relearning control.
-Single-session confusion matrices when operating the PnP decoder from either an allocentric frame (86% accuracy) or a left-handed framework of reference (94% accuracy) are shown in Fig S7C and S7D respectively.
+Single-session confusion matrices when operating the PnP decoder from either an allocentric frame (86% accuracy) or a left-handed framework of reference (94% accuracy) are shown in Fig. S7C and S7D respectively.
 This further highlighted the remarkable flexibility of discrete representations as stable BCI control signals.

 hDoF virtual control of reaching and grasping